 Really rich area, home to the King’s Palace and the King Hussein Mosque, the largest mosque in Jordan.
 Many large villas, not many foreigners living here.

 Nothing to do or see and still somehow, always trafficky and crowded for no reason at all.

 The city center and official “downtown”, many art galleries, best know for Amman’s most famous street – Rainbow Street.

 Full of restaurants, especially waffle houses, and to balance it out, also is full of gyms.

 The place to buy clothes, you can find absolutely anything and everything.

-Where the expats live.
-Full of relatively low cost bars, pubs and restaurants with live music nights.
+Where the hipster and single expats live.
+Full of relatively low-cost bars, pubs, and restaurants with live music nights.

 And when it comes to Amman, you can’t get around without referring to which circle somewhere is.
 Here’s a brief run-down of what you can find in each circle, from 1st – 8th.

 1st circle – 2nd circle

 Many 5 Star hotels (Le Royal, Intercontinental, etc.)